ChakradharG/Polynomial-Regression/README.md

 ## How to run
 1. Change the Input.txt file according to the desired data set
+2. Change the working directory in Plot.r
+3. Make sure Rscript.exe is added to PATH or else provide absolute path in Run.bat
-2. Simply compile PolynomialRegression.cpp and execute Run.bat
+4. Compile PolynomialRegression.cpp and execute Run.bat